Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 Fixing Misaligned or Damaged Slats

-1. Identify bent or out-of-place slats.
+1. Identify bent, loose, or out-of-place slats.

 Repairing or Replacing Broken Cords and Springs